Restor-Foundation/tcd/docs/training.md

 )
 ```

-In general it's important that you run evaluation separately from training, especially if reporting results for publication.
-By default, Detectron will evaluate on the _final_ model checkpoint, not the _best_.
+In general it's important that you run evaluation separately after training, especially if reporting results for publication.
+By default, Detectron2 will evaluate on the _final_ model checkpoint, not the _best_.
 The approach above will make sure that you run on the weights that you intend to.
 If you have predictions already, then you can provide `prediction_file` which should be a path to a MS-COCO formatted JSON file.
 This will run COCO evaluation on its own, using Detectron's modified evaluator that supports an arbitrary number of detections per image.

 For semantic segmentation, the pipeline uses the Pytorch Lightning datamodule system and whatever you've specified as the "test" split (i.e. the `test.json` file in your data directory), minimally the following should work - you can customise your pipeline as you would for normal predictions (e.g. specify overrides).